stephaneVercouillieBMID/slate/source/index.html.md

 Subject | **`sub`** | The subject of the `private_key_jwt` (the client ID).
 Supports value in request.
 Nationality | **`tag:itsmetag:sixdots.be,2016-06:claim_nationality`** |
 Place of Birth | **`tag:itsmetag:sixdots.be,2016-06:claim_city_of_birth`** and **`tag:itsmetag:sixdots.be,2016-06:claim_country_of_birth`** | TODO
-E-ID Info  | **`tag:itsmetag:sixdots.be,2016-06:claim_eid`** | Belgian Electronic ID card information encoded in JSON, with the following keys:eid: the electronic ID card serial number. “issuance\_locality”: the issuance locality. “validity\_from”: eID card validity “from” date. “validity\_to”: eID card validity “to” date. “certificate\_validity”: the certificate validity. “read_date”: the data extraction date.
+E-ID Info  | **`tag:itsmetag:sixdots.be,2016-06:claim_eid`** | Belgian Electronic ID card information encoded in JSON, with the following keys:eid': the electronic ID card serial number. “issuance\_locality”: the issuance locality. “validity\_from”: eID card validity “from” date. “validity\_to”: eID card validity “to” date. “certificate\_validity”: the certificate validity. “read_date”: the data extraction date.
 Each date is encoded using ISO 8601 UTC (timezone) date format.
 Example of ISO 8601 UTC date: "2017-04-01T19:43:37+0000"TODO
 Passport Number | **`tag:sixdots.be,2017-05:claim_passport_sn`** | TODO
 Device | **`tag:sixdots.be,2017-05:claim_device`** | see XXXX (TODO URL)
 ???
 TODO | **`tag:sixdots.be,2017-05:claim_transaction_info`** | TODO